 Western Australia’s Golden Outback is rich in fascinating Dreamtime history.
 At Mulka's Cave, near Hyden, you can learn about the legend of Mulka and marvel at well preserved examples of Indigenous rock art.
 Throughout the Gascoyne-Murchison region, Indigenous guided tours explain how the ancient land was shaped by the ancestral Dreaming spirits.
 And at Mt Augustus, you can see the world’s largest rock, twice as big as Ayers Rock (Uluru), and Indigenous rock art believed to be 10,000 to 40,000 years old.

 Historic Indigenous sites are valuable resources.
 Please help preserve these places for future generations.
 Avoid touching or stepping on the area, leave no rubbish behind and do not mark the site in any way.
-See Conservation for more details about caring for the outback environment.

 Indigenous art today